 |Trust revolving fund||8400–8499|

-The account symbol designates the period of availability for incurring obligations as follows:
+The Treasury Appropriation Fund Symbol (TAFS) designates the period of availability for incurring obligations as follows:

-- Annual appropriations—This refers to budget authority that is available for obligation during only one fiscal year or less.
-Annual appropriations are identified within the TAS using two digits (00 through 99) indicate the fiscal year of availability for incurring obligations of a one-year appropriation (012 21 0117).
+- Annual Appropriations: Budget authority that is available for obligation during only one fiscal year or less.
+Annual appropriations are identified within the TAFS using four digits to indicate the fiscal year of availability for incurring obligations (012 2023 0117).

-Deposit Fund Accounts are established by Fiscal Service to record deposits and disbursement of monies that do not belong to the federal government.
+Fiscal Service establishes to record deposits and disbursement of monies that do not belong to the federal government.
 Deposit funds are a liability in the government’s central summary general ledger since those assets do not belong to the government.
-They are not intended to be used as an operating account or budget account as defined in OMB Circular A-11 Sec 20.11(f).
+These funds are not intended to be used as an operating account or budget account as defined in OMB Circular A-11 Sec 20.11(f).
 Amounts that are donated to the federal government are deposited in a special or trust fund account (OMB Circular A-11 Sec 20).